Compositeness of near-threshold $s$-wave resonances: dominant regions

 \section{$\mathcal{X,Y,Z}$ dominant regions}

 Here, we discuss the classification of the complex compositeness $X$ into $\mathcal{X}$, $\mathcal{Y}$, $\mathcal{Z}$ dominant, or non-interpretable regions in the complex $X$ plane with fixed $\alpha$.
-When the complex compositeness $X$ is given, the values of $\mathcal{X,Y,Z}$ are calculated from Eqs.~\eqref{eq:calX-s}, \eqref{eq:calY-s}, and \eqref{eq:calZ-s}.
-As in Table~I, we classify the nature of the resonance according to the values of $\mathcal{X,Y,Z}$.
-From Eqs.~\eqref{eq:calX-s}, \eqref{eq:calY-s}, and \eqref{eq:calZ-s}, the boundary of the $\mathcal{X}$ dominant region and the $\mathcal{Z}$ dominant region in the $X$ plane is determined by
+When the complex compositeness $X$ is given, the values of $\mathcal{X,Y,Z}$ are calculated from Eqs.~\eqref{eq:calX}, \eqref{eq:calY}, and \eqref{eq:calZ}.
+As in Table~\ref{tab:sum}, we classify the nature of the resonance according to the values of $\mathcal{X,Y,Z}$.

+To associate each region in the complex $X$ plane with the corresponding interpretation, we consider the conditions that define the boundaries between the regions.
+From Eqs.~\eqref{eq:calX}, \eqref{eq:calY}, and \eqref{eq:calZ}, the boundary of the $\mathcal{X}$ dominant region and the $\mathcal{Z}$ dominant region in the $X$ plane is determined by

 the boundaries of the $\mathcal{Y}$ dominant region are

 and the boundaries of the non-interpretable region are